brielle5810/Lepidoptica/Nanonet-and-Training/How to Train your Model.md

----
-title: How to Train your Model

----

 # How to Train your Model

 Through this guide, we're hoping you'll be well equipped to continue (or even restart) fine tuning easyocr.
 Mainly, I followed what was outlined in the EasyOCR github for training a [custom recognition model](https://github.com/JaidedAI/EasyOCR/blob/master/custom_model.md).
 They have a [custom trainer folder](https://github.com/JaidedAI/EasyOCR/tree/master/trainer) in their repository, modelled after the [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark) repository, which I downloaded to work on top of.